Achievable logoAchievable logo

 First, therefore tells you that what follows is a result of what’s just been said–even if we don’t know exactly what that was.

-The construction as…”so is it” is a variation on “as…as.”
-It creates a similarity between the predatory kite and Mrs. Wilkins.
+The construction “as…so is it” is a variation on “as…as.”
+It creates a similarity between the predatory kite (a species of raptor) and Mrs. Wilkins.

-Finally, parallel structure completes the description by saying that Mrs. Wilkins, a “slave and flatterer” of her employer Squire Allworthy, expects or exacts “the same taxes,” servility and flattery, on those below her.
+Finally, parallel structure completes the description by saying that Mrs. Wilkins, a “slave and flatterer” of her employer Squire Allworthy, expects or exacts “the same taxes,” servility and flattery, from those below her.

 Restatement clues

 Writers often restate key ideas, so something that’s referred to repeatedly is going to be more important than something that is only mentioned once.
-Synonyms for unfamiliar words, for example, can help you figure out the right answer.
+You can look around in the text for synonyms that can help you define unfamiliar words.

 For example: